 We all know an organised home makes for a more organised life.
-But when you have let things get a little or a lot out of control with clutter and disorganisation, suddenly the task to simplify your life becomes a really daunting one.
+But when you’ve let things get a little (or a lot) out of control with clutter and disorganisation, suddenly the task to simplify your life becomes a really daunting one.

-Chances are like me, you likely have some areas of your home that could use a clean up.
+Chances are you have areas of your home that could use a clean up.

-Old paperwork that needs sorting, random rubbish that hasn’t made its way to the bin or clothes that are passed their used by date.
+Old paperwork that needs sorting, random rubbish that hasn’t made its way to the bin or clothes that aren’t worth keeping.
 Broken toys.
-Out of date cosmetics.
+Out-of-date cosmetics.
 There are plenty of areas that could use a declutter and cull.

-- Grab an empty box that’s destined for the garbage.
+- Grab an empty box that you were planning to throw out.
 In the absence of a box, plastic shopping bags work too.

 - Pick an area that needs decluttering and start sorting, throwing all your unwanted items in the box.